-The aim of this website is to assist those researchers who want to use precise measures to study the thoughts and feelings of a group of people.
+Our aim is to assist those researchers who are looking for precise and reliable measures for studying the thoughts and feelings of a group of people.
 The primary feature of the site is the scales database, the world's largest source of consumer insight measures.
-But, these are not just any measures; they are the best measures available since they come from research that has been vetted and then published in the top scholarly journals associated with the academic discipline of marketing science.
-Because the results of studies using these measures have been published, it is possible to judge the quality of the scales and report it in the reviews provided in the books and the database.
-Our hope is that researchers will find it easier than in the past to build on the work of scholars and adopt their reliable measures rather than spending time themselves developing scales from scratch or, worse, using simpllstic survey questions of dubious quality.
+But, these are not just any run-of-the-mill survey questions; they are the best metrics available since they come from research that has been vetted and then published in the top scholarly journals that publish consumer insight research.
+Because the results of studies using these measures have been published, it is possible to judge the quality of the measures and report it in the reviews that compose the books and database available here.
+Our hope is that researchers will find it easier than in the past to build on the work of scholars and adopt their reliable measures rather than spending time themselves developing scales from scratch, or worse, using simplistic survey questions of dubious quality.

 Although the primary focus of the studies that are reviewed here is the “consumer,” that should be interpreted very broadly.
 Hundreds of scales in the database are amenable for use when studying segments of people such as viewers, patients, students, clients, voters, and group members.
 Further, many of these measures are useful when studying people in organizational contexts such as managers, sales people, staff, as well as other employees and professionals.